-As shown, Vermont's Housing Budget provides nearly \$55 million in combined State and Federal Funds, and Private Equity for affordable housing development and down payment assistance.
-However, approximately \$9 million of this total is State funded.
-Approximately \$22 million in State funds support housing assistance programs through AHS.
+As shown, Vermont's Housing Budget provides nearly \$57.5 million in combined State and Federal Funds, and Private Equity for affordable housing development and down payment assistance.
+Approximately \$11.7 million of the total is State funded with appropriations of \$8 million and \$3.7 million of equity from State housing tax credits.
+Another \$11 million is Funded with Federal grants.
+The majority of housing development funds derive from Federal tax credit equity through the LIHTC.

+In addition, approximately \$28 million in State, Federal and Special funds support housing assistance programs through AHS.

-These funds are primarily targeted to multi-family rental housing, including housing for the elderly, and/or extremely low income households.
+These funds are primarily targeted to multi-family rental housing, including housing for the elderly, and/or extremely- low income households.
 They also help fund single family homes and mobile homes.
 They additionally serve housing for people who are homeless and people with special needs, in accordance with the Consolidated Plan.

+A strong partnership exists between Vermont's housing agencies.
+Each brings a unique perspective and ongoing collaboration ensures the effective and efficient use of State and Federal resources.
+These efforts should continue to maximize the use of housing resources and the outcomes and benefits.
 Important policy decisions are coordinated at the highest levels through DHCD's HUD Consolidated Plan and the Qualified Allocation Plan (QAP) for Federal Housing Credits and cross memberships on the boards of all statewide housing organizations and ongoing formal and informal collaboration.